Addiction is a strong word not typically applied to sugar, but it can be very difficult to stop eating sugar.

-We reward children with it, over the holidays or for a job well done in school.
-And we reward ourselves with it — after a particularly stressful day or to celebrate a birthday or a special success.
+We reward children with it over the holidays or for a job well done in school.
+And we reward ourselves with it after a particularly stressful day or to celebrate a birthday or a special success.

-There’s an increasing body of research that tells us sugar could be as addictive as some street drugs and have similar effects on the brain.
+There’s an increasing body of research that tells us excess sugar could be as addictive as some street drugs and have similar effects on the brain.

 “In medicine we use ‘addiction’ to describe a tragic situation where someone’s brain chemistry has been altered to compel them to repeat a substance or activity despite harmful consequences.
 This is very different than the casual use of ‘addiction’ (‘I’m addicted to “Game of Thrones!”’).”

 As you repeat that behavior more and more, your brain adjusts to release less dopamine.
 The only way to feel the same “high” as before is to repeat the behavior in increasing amounts and frequency.
-This is known as substance abuse.
+This is known as substance misuse.

 “Stories in the press about Oreos being more addictive than cocaine may have been overstated,” admits Greene, “but we should not take lightly the power of added sugar to lure us again and again, and to rob us of our health.”

 “That said, there is research demonstrating that sugar can stimulate the brain’s reward processing center in a manner that mimics what we see with some recreational drugs.”

 “Free sugars” include both the sugars naturally found in honey and fruit juice, and sugar added to food and drinks.
 On food labels, added sugars include words such as glucose, corn syrup, brown sugar, dextrose, maltose, and sucrose, as well as many others.

 Other common sources are snacks.
-These don’t just include obvious perpetrators, like brownies, cookies, doughnuts, and ice cream.
+These don’t just include the obvious, like brownies, cookies, doughnuts, and ice cream.
 You can also find large quantities of added sugar in bread, salad dressing, granola bars, and even fat-free yogurt.

 “In nature, sugar is found surrounded by fiber, in sugar cane and fruits.
 It naturally comes in a container that produces a shorter blood sugar response and aids in fullness.
 Today’s sugars are refined and concentrated.”

-“The good news is that we can adapt our taste buds to accept less sugar,” suggests Caspero.
-“Reducing sugar, especially concentrated sugars, not only limits the amount of sugars ingested but also makes less sweet foods seem sweeter.”
+Caspero adds, “The good news is that we can adapt our taste buds to accept less sugar.
+Reducing sugar, especially concentrated sugars, not only limits the amount of sugars ingested, but also makes less sweet foods seem sweeter.”